Bitcoin btc

 • Allegations: The Wells Notice clearly outlines the specific alleged violations of securities laws that the SEC staff believes have occurred.

-• Factual basis: Within the notice, there is a summary of the facts, evidence, and information that support the staff’s allegations.
+• Factual basis: The notice contains a summary of the facts, evidence, and information that support the staff’s allegations.
 This factual basis is critical in establishing the foundation for the SEC’s claims.

 • Legal analysis: A Wells Notice includes a legal analysis that explains how the alleged conduct violates federal securities laws.